STMicroelectronics/meta-st-stm32mp-oss/README.md

 ## Important NOTE

- This layer is provided to help the community to use upstream software on STM32MP boards.
+ This layer is provided to help the communities to use upstream softwares on STM32MP boards.
  This layer is not targeted to be use to generate final product.

  This layer is designed to update and test upstream code on STM32MP boards: